 Previous year’s book selections:

-Our 14th monthly “Read Aloud Book Club” subscription pack is now available!
-The February 2021 theme is “CREATE!”.
-This month’s selection is different from our typical middle-grade fare.
-It’s a book of short stories and art by a variety of popular middle-grade authors and it is sure to inspire your child to get creative.
-It’s the perfect read-aloud for the whole family!
+Our February 2022 monthly “Read Aloud Book Club” subscription pack is now available!
+The theme is “Dog Days”.
+This month’s selection is a sweet story about a dog searching for a family.
+This heartwarming story is a perfect read-aloud for the whole family!

 We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
-If you missed our “Homeschooling High School” last month in December, you can find a recording by scrolling our Facebook or direct links on our past events page.
+If you missed our “2021/2022 Build Your Library Reading Challenge“ discussion in December, you can find a recording by scrolling our Facebook or direct links on our past events page.

 Every other month, I host a 30-60 minute Build Your Library homeschooling chat.
 You can ask questions about homeschooling, using Build Your Library curriculum, book recommendations, etc. We will announce the date ahead of time, and you will be able to submit questions you would like to cover.
 Additionally, you can also ask questions during the interactive live stream.
 Grab a mug of tea (or coffee) and cozy up with our virtual hangout!

 Are you looking for help or advice on your homeschooling journey?
 We have compiled all of our helpful resources into one blog post for you.
 From the many BYL-related Facebook groups to my book A Literary Education, there is a treasure trove of information and helpful parents out there to help guide you along your homeschooling adventure.
 If you have any questions, just ask!